2400/git-lab/README.md

     cd git-lab
     ```

-5. Create two empty (Markdown files) `README.md` and `answers.md` using your favorite editor.
+5. Create two empty files (Markdown files) `README.md` and `answers.md` using your favorite editor and save them inside the `git-lab` directory.
 Markdown is similar to html but much simpler.
 Search online for a quick reference.
 Record all your answers for this lab in `answers.md`.

 6. In a terminal window find out what version of git is installed on the system.